 Areas of practice

 Nick is a sought-after prison law expert.
 He acted for Lee and Wells in their successful applications to Strasbourg in connection with the IPP regime (James, Lee and Wells v UK).
-He continues to act for Lee in the on going IPP litigation, Lee v SSJ (on its way to the Court of Appeal).
+He continues to act for Lee in the ongoing IPP litigation, Lee v SSJ (now granted permission to proceed to the Court of Appeal).
 Nick intervened for the Equality and Human Rights Commission in Griffiths & Coll v SSJ (a case concerned with equality of access to probation hostels for women).
+He represents the claimant in D v Lord Chancellor, which is a key challenge to the prison legal aid regulations.

 Nick is an experienced community care, mental capacity and mental health, education and health and healthcare practitioner.
 Many of his cases overlap with his immigration and equality practices.
 He acted in the recent KA v Essex CC litigation (migrants and s.17 of the Children Act 1989).
-He is currently in the WXYZ v DOH litigation (lawfulness of the NHS sharing patient information with the Home Office).
-Nick has also acted in a number of cuts cases and cases concerned with the contracting out of public services (a recent example being RB v Devon CC, which was concerned with the decision of Devon County Council to contract out approximately £130m of children’s services to Virgin Care).
 Nick appears regularly in the Court of Protection.
-Although he usually acts for individuals and families Nick has also appeared at all levels on behalf of schools, residential care homes and local authorities.

 What the directories say